 A laptop/notebook computer is required for enrollment in all Information Technology majors, including Software Development & Information Management.
 Review required Laptop Specification see https://www.pct.edu/sites/default/files/2021-05/laptop_requirement.pdf#zoom=100.

-All entering students will be tested for English, math, and reading deficiencies.
-Students are expected to remediate any deficiencies as explained in this catalog (see http://www.pct.edu/catalog/PlacementTesting).
-Students will not be allowed to enroll in required Information Technology (CIT) and Security (IAS) courses until all remediation of mathematics (through MTH006) is complete.
+All incoming students must meet placement requirements in math.
+Students are expected to remediate any deficiencies as explained in the College Catalog (see https://www.pct.edu/catalog/admissions-policy).
+Students will not be allowed to enroll in required Information Technology (CIT) and Security (IAS) courses until all remediation of mathematics (through MTH008) is complete.

 Students seeking entrance through transfer into this major should strive to take courses at their respective institutions that provide competency in the following areas: pre-calculus, programming (two semesters minimum - same language preferred); database; Web technologies; networking; Unix and/or Linux.
 Students transferring from institutions that have articulation agreements with Penn College should seek advisement from their respective institutions.
 See also, the transfer standards established by the College.